 Opinions of the group

-The group shall adopt its opinions by a consensus of its members.
-Consensus is understood as the absence of any major objection.
-Where consensus cannot be reached, different views expressed, including their grounds and the Member State(s) expressing them, shall be recorded in the minutes of the meeting.
+The group shall adopt its opinions by consensus of its members.
+In the event of a vote, the outcome of the vote shall be decided by simple majority of the members.
+The members that voted against or abstained shall have the right to have a document summarising the reasons for their position presented together with the opinions.
 The possibility of a vote does not apply in the case of delegated acts.

 Article 7